 As we approach the end of the first semester, declared CFH students will be required to undergo an evaluation of their progress toward the credential.
 This will consist of a review of their work and a meeting with the course teacher.
 The department head and Academic Dean may also be involved if needed to determine continued eligibility.
 At this point, each declared CFH student will be given a green light to continue aspiring for honors credit or will be informed of the reasons that they are no longer being considered for honors credit.
 Students may also opt to drop the CFH at this mid-year point.
-(Note: for 12th grade and post-graduate students this deadline is November 1st.
-For 9th - 11th grade students, the deadline is December 1st.)
+(Note: for 12th grade and post-graduate students this deadline is November 1st.)